 Positioning & Cushioning Requirements

 While the exterior of your product packaging should begin your brand story, that’s not where it should end.
-From materials to colors, your custom foam insert should be thought of as an opportunity to further enhance your brand reputation and educate others about your products.
+From materials to colors, your custom foam packaging insert should be regarded as an opportunity to further enhance your brand reputation and educate others about your products.

 Let’s use the example of a medical device manufacturer who wants to refresh their display case for surgical products.
-A professional cherry-stained wood case can be paired with a custom foam insert that keeps products at the same height and includes photo-etched aluminum labels for each item.
-The same sophisticated style on the exterior of the case is clear on the interior.
+A professional cherry-lacquered wood case can be paired with a custom foam insert that keeps products at the same height and includes photo-etched aluminum labels for each item.
+The same sophisticated style on the case's exterior is obvious on the interior, as well.

-As a leading provider of custom case solutions, Cases By Source has experience designing and manufacturing a wide range of cases from the inside out.
+As a leading provider of custom case solutions, Cases By Source has experience designing and manufacturing a wide range of cases from the inside out, bringing together protection and aesthetic in one packaging solution.
 Learn more about the approach we take here.